kstenerud/concise-encoding/ce-structure.md

 ### How to Record Time

 Time is one of the most difficult data types to get right.
-Aside from issues of synchronization, leap seconds, data container limitations and such, it's important to choose the correct **kind** of time to store, and the right kind depends on what the purpose of recording the time is.
+Aside from issues of synchronization, leap seconds, data container limitations and such, it's important to choose what **kind** of time you need to store, and the right kind depends on what the purpose of recording the time is.

 There are three main kinds of time: